How To Change a Serpentine Belt, Tensioner, & Idler Pulley

-Proper serpentine belt tension is critical for the correct operation of all your accessories, and it’s the belt’s wedging force under tension that creates friction and transfers torque from the crank to your accessories.
-If the tensioner isn’t supplying enough tension, or if the serpentine belt is worn down, the belt may slip and create excessive heat or belt noise.
+Proper serpentine belt tension is critical for the correct operation of all your accessories, and it’s the belt’s force under tension that creates friction and transfers torque from the crankshaft pulley to your accessories.
+If the tensioner isn’t supplying enough tension, if an idler pulley is damaged or becomes loose, or if the serpentine belt is worn past the limits of the tensioner, the belt may slip and cause premature damage, excessive heat, or belt noise.

 Tools & Materials

-Keep in mind that the serpentine belt, tensioner and idler pulleys were designed as a system.
-Since all these components have similar lifespans, manufacturers recommend replacing all of them at the same time so the system can function like new.
-If you’re having severe symptoms or aren’t completely sure about diagnosing this yourself, we’d be happy to recommend a professional technician in your area.
+Keep in mind before beginning your repair that the serpentine belt, tensioner, and idler pulleys were designed to work as a system.
+Since all these components have similar lifespans, manufacturers typically recommend replacing all of them at the same time so the system can perform its best.
+If you notice squeaking or squealing noises coming from the engine, belt misalignment, visible damage or belt wear, or an illuminated Check Engine light, you may need to replace your vehicle’s serpentine belt, tensioner, and idler pulley(s).
+If you’re experiencing severe belt wear symptoms or aren’t completely sure how to diagnose this yourself, we’d also be happy to recommend a professional technician in your area.

 Turn off engine and lift the hood of your vehicle